Jeet0410/SKCDA-webpage/readme.md

 _These are the primary focus of the website redesign.
 They're the individuals who will gain the most value from the website, and whose needs the site is designed to meet._

-- Career Development Practitioners(CDPs) seeking membership
-- Board Members
+- People interested in the career development field(CCDP Designation)
-- Members
+- Recent Graduates
+- Interested professionals in changing jobs

 ### **Carryover Customers:**

 _These are customers who may not be the primary focus of the website redesign but are still important users of the site and their needs should be considered._

+- Members
+- Volunteers such as professionals
+- Board Members
 - People interested in the career development field
 - Organizations interested in group memberships
 - General Public seeking information on career development